Related publications

 Call Social Security Scotland.
 An adviser will ask you for some basic details and fill in the first part of the application form over the phone with you.
 If you meet the basic eligibility criteria, you will be sent the second part of the application form.

 If you need help completing the application form, an adviser from Social Security Scotland’s local service can come to your home.
-They offer other kinds of support, including assistance through an independent advocate if you have a physical or learning disability, or a mental health condition.
 Call Social Security Scotland or contact Citizens Advice Scotland to learn more.

 Social Security Scotland will send you a letter called a notice of determination with the decision about your application.
 Your decision letter will tell you if your claim has been successful, and if successful, how much you have been awarded for the Daily Living and Mobility components.
 Your claim may be turned down, or you could be awarded one component or awarded both components.

-If you’ve been told you may have 12 months or less to live, your claim will be processed more quickly (this should be within seven days) and you will only need to complete one part of the application process.
-You can complete this over the phone.
+If you’ve been told you may have 12 months or less to live, your claim will be processed more quickly and you will only need to complete certain parts of the application process.
+You will also be able to do it over the phone, rather than in person.

 If you have a life-limiting illness, you’ll automatically qualify for the higher daily living rate.